 Today’s Bible Verse of the Day Reflections

-Prayer: Lord, humble me and help me to be free of all pride.
-May I also let go of judgmentalness and see others only in the way You want me to see them.
-Jesus, I trust in You.
+Prayer: Dear Lord, I pray for humility and meekness.
+Help me to free myself of all manner of pride and being judgmental.
+Help me to see and judge others in the way You want me to see them.
 Amen.